angular/protractor/README.md

 To use with chrome browsers, [download chromedriver](https://code.google.com/p/chromedriver/downloads/list).
 [More information about chromedriver](https://code.google.com/p/selenium/wiki/ChromeDriver)

-A script is included to install - run with (omit the --cd option if you do not want to install ChromeDriver)
+A script is included to do the download for you - run with (add the --nocd option if you do not want to install ChromeDriver)

-    ./node_modules/protractor/bin/install_selenium_standalone --cd
+    ./node_modules/protractor/bin/install_selenium_standalone

 Start the selenium standalone with

-    java -jar selenium/selenium-server-standalone-2.33.0.jar
+    java -jar selenium/selenium-server-standalone-2.33.0.jar -Dwebdriver.chrome.driver=./selenium/chromedriver